Core Concepts

 } as const

-This type of driver use is fully optional, just like most of the suggested ways of working.
+Drivers are fully optional, just like most of the suggested ways of working.

-Drivers and plugins within the Starterkit's way of working have been designed to:
+Drivers and plugins within the starterkit’s Way of Working have been designed to:

 • Use Zod for validating familiar API across implementations/options